• Skip to main content

 A bowl of steel-cut oats served with spoon with banana slices, blueberries, and peanut butter beside.

 I love starting my day with something hearty and high-protein, and this protein steel-cut oats is my recent go-to breakfast!
-Cozy and comforting, this bowl of oats will keep me satisfied until lunchtime.
+Like my millet porridge and barley porridge, it is cozy and comforting, this bowl of oats will keep me satisfied until lunchtime.

-If you are not a fan of oats, check out my peanut butter powder smoothie or oatmeal protein pancakes instead!
+If you are not a fan of oats, check out my peanut butter powder smoothie, oatmeal protein pancakes, or steel-cut oats cookies instead!
 Like this recipe, they are both wholesome and packed with protein.

 💚Why you will love this recipe